A Survey of Circuit Foundation Model: Foundation AI Models for VLSI Circuit Design and EDA: Foundation Model as a Circuit Decoder

 Similar to \emph{RTL code} generation, several works have explored LLM-based \emph{HLS code} generation to improve automation and efficiency when designing hardware with high-level programming languages.
 As summarized in~\Cref{tbl:llm-hls-gen}, existing solutions primarily rely on prompt engineering without fine-tuning the models.
 Additionally, many works are open-sourced.
 Notably, HLSPilot~\cite{xiong2024hlspilot} and Liao et al.~\cite{are-llms-any-good-for-hls} introduce new benchmarks for evaluating HLS code generation performance.

 For example, SynthAI~\cite{sheikholeslam2024synthai} introduces a multi-agent generative AI framework for modular HLS design, integrating ReAct agents, CoT prompting, RAG, and web search capabilities to enhance decision-making.
 By systematically planning and executing modular designs, SynthAI improves design quality and scalability.
 HLSPilot~\cite{xiong2024hlspilot} focuses on hybrid CPU-FPGA architectures, proposing a three-stage approach: C/C++ to HLS translation, design space exploration, and LLM-based profiling.
 It integrates C-to-HLS optimization strategies to generate complex circuit designs, employs a DSE tool for pragma parameter tuning, and leverages LLMs for performance profiling to identify bottlenecks and optimize HLS designs.
 Liao et al.~\cite{are-llms-any-good-for-hls} investigate the translation of natural language specifications or C code into RTL, evaluating the capability of LLMs to automate hardware design.
 C2HLSC~\cite{collini2024c2hlsc} explores fully automated C-to-HLS transformation, refactoring generic C code into an HLS-compatible format while supporting hierarchical designs and pragma generation for optimizing area and throughput.
 These works collectively highlight the potential of LLMs in improving HLS design automation, enabling more efficient translation from high-level code to synthesizable hardware descriptions.
+LHS~\cite{LHS} proposes a framework that LLMs to automate the HLS process for deep learning tasks, particularly those involving complex convolutional neural networks.
+Traditional HLS methods require significant manual intervention to resolve synthesizability issues and optimize source code, which can be time-consuming and error-prone.
+LHS addresses these challenges by using LLMs to automatically identify and rectify synthesis issues in C code, perform necessary code modifications, and insert optimization pragmas, thereby streamlining the design of efficient hardware accelerators.